Ordoliberalism: Linguistic differentiation

 Ordoliberals separate themselves from classical liberals.
 Notably, Walter Eucken, with Franz Böhm, founder of ordoliberalism and the Freiburg School, rejected neoliberalism.

 Ordoliberals promote the concept of the social market economy, which favors a strong role for the state with respect to the market and which is in many ways different from the ideas connected to the term "neoliberalism".
 The term "neoliberalism" was originally coined in 1938 at the Colloque Walter Lippmann by Alexander Rüstow, who is regarded as an ordoliberal today.

 Because of the connected history, ordoliberalism is sometimes referred to as "German neoliberalism".
 This has led to frequent confusion and mix-ups of terms and ideas in the discourse, debate and criticism of both economic schools.
-In 1991 political economist Michel Albert published Capitalisme Contre Capitalisme, and in 2001 Peter A. Hall and David Soskice published Varieties of Capitalism, and both separated the concepts and developed the new terms "liberal market economy" and "coordinated market economy" to distinguish neoliberalism and ordoliberalism.
+In 1991, political economist Michel Albert published Capitalisme Contre Capitalisme, and in 2001 Peter A. Hall and David Soskice published Varieties of Capitalism, and both separated the concepts and developed the new terms "liberal market economy" and "coordinated market economy" to distinguish neoliberalism and ordoliberalism.

 Development

 The theory was developed from about 1930 to 1950 by German economists and legal scholars from the Freiburg School, such as Walter Eucken, Franz Böhm, Hans Grossmann-Doerth, and Leonhard Miksch.

 Ordoliberal ideals (with modifications) drove the creation of the post-World War II German social market economy.
-They were especially influential on forming a firm competition law in Germany.
-However the social market economy was implemented in economies where corporatism was already well established, so ordoliberal ideals were not as far reaching as the theory's economic founders had intended.
+They were especially influential in forming a firm competition law in Germany.
+However, the social market economy was implemented in economies where corporatism was already well established, so ordoliberal ideals were not as far-reaching as the theory's economic founders had intended.

-Since the 1960s, ordoliberal influence on economics and jurisprudence has significantly diminished; however, many German economists define themselves as Ordoliberals through the present day, the ORDO is still published, and the Faculty of Economics at the University of Freiburg is still teaching ordoliberalism.
+Since the 1960s, ordoliberal influence on economics and jurisprudence has significantly diminished; however, many German economists define themselves as ordoliberals through the present day, the ORDO is still published, and the Faculty of Economics at the University of Freiburg is still teaching ordoliberalism.
 Additionally, some institutes and foundations such as the Walter Eucken Institut and the Stiftung Ordnungspolitik are engaged in the ordoliberal tradition.

 Germany's Free Democratic Party (FDP) is a traditional and committed supporter of ordoliberalism, the party having been influenced by the economic theories of Wilhelm Röpke and Alexander Rüstow.
 Historical FDP party grandee Otto Graf Lambsdorff, who served as Federal Minister of Economics, was a particular proponent of ordoliberalism.